PecPocket/PecPocket/Backend Documentation/Clubs documentation.md

       "code" : x  (int)
     }
-    x -> 404 if sid does not exist in sign up table x -> 501 if student has no clubs currently x -> 200 if updation of Clubs is successful
+    x -> 404 if sid does not exist in sign up table x -> 200 if updation of Clubs is successful